 Here are some examples of non-academic outcomes that, if met, would make a major impact on your institution:

 - Increase the number of students who attend advising hours by 20%

 - Grow alumni donations during the fall drive by 30%

 - Submit accurate, thorough accreditation reports on time in alignment with regional standards (Watermark can help with this one…)

 Non-academic outcomes help set expectations, focus, reflect, and improve across your institution.
 And when they’re clearly defined, your assessment process is a breeze.

-For help in writing non-academic outcomes that will make an impact on your campus, check out the recording of Assessment Foundations: Developing Quality Outcomes & Objectives.
+For help in writing non-academic outcomes that will make an impact on your campus, check out Assessment Foundations: Developing Quality Outcomes & Objectives.